Got a new gadget? Our Lithium-ion Battery Fire Safety Tips

 Contents

-January is the month of learning to use any new gadgets we received at Christmas.
+January is the month of learning to use any new gadgets we receive at Christmas.
 Learning how to use new electricals can be great fun for the whole family – or just yourself! – but it’s essential that people learn how to use lithium-ion battery products safely and stay safe from the risk of fire.

 Lithium-ion Battery Products and Gadgets